 Complementary and alternative therapies are popular with many people who have eczema.
 Natural or integrative treatments that have shown potential for improving eczema symptoms in clinical trials include acupuncture, mind-body practices, massage, herbal preparations, and nutritional supplements.
 If you choose to try one or more alternative treatments, it is important to maintain the traditional drug regimen established by your doctor.
 These treatments have been proven effective in rigorous, scientific trials.
 It is also vital to check with your doctor before beginning a natural or complementary regimen so that they can warn you about any potential interactions and correctly interpret any side effects.

-Some children eventually outgrow their eczema, but there is no cure.
+Some children eventually outgrow their eczema, but there currently is no cure.